infochimps-labs/wukong-deploy/README.md

 Wukong code and plugins useful in the context of an Infochimps Platform application.
 It includes the following libraries:

-* <a href="http://github.com/infochimps-labs/wukong">wukong</a>: The core framework for writing processors and chaining them together.
 * <a href="http://github.com/infochimps-labs/wukong-hadoop">wukong-hadoop</a>: Run Wukong processors as mappers and reducers within the Hadoop framework.
 Model Hadoop jobs locally before you run them.
+* <a href="http://github.com/infochimps-labs/wukong-storm">wukong-storm</a>: Run Wukong processors within the Storm framework.
+Model flows locally before you run them.
+* <a href="http://github.com/infochimps-labs/wukong-load">wukong-load</a>: Load the output data from your local Wukong jobs and flows into a variety of different data stores.
 * <a href="http://github.com/infochimps-labs/wonderdog">wonderdog</a>: Connect Wukong processors running within Hadoop to Elasticsearch as either a source or sink for data.

 ## Installation